spacetelescope/jwst/docs/jwst/flatfield/main.rst

 spectroscopic modes, use a straight-forward approach that involves applying a single flat-field reference file to the science image.
-The spectroscopic modes included in this category are NIRCam WFSS and Time-Series Grism, NIRISS WFSS and SOSS, and MIRI MRS, MIRI WFSS and LRS.
+The spectroscopic modes included in this category are NIRCam WFSS and Time-Series Grism, NIRISS WFSS and SOSS, and MIRI MRS, MIRI WFSS, and LRS.
 All of these modes are processed as follows:

 #.
 If the science data have been taken using a subarray and the FLAT